chiennv2000/Meta-Learning/README.md

-# Implementation and research of meta-learning algorithms with python
+# Implementation and Research of meta-learning algorithms with python

 We partition meta learning problems into three parts: model-based, metric-based and optimization-based.